Instance-Wise Adaptive Sampling for Dataset Construction in Approximating Inverse Problem Solutions: Introduction

 \section{Introduction}

 Inverse problems represent a fundamental class of challenges across numerous scientific and engineering domains, where the goal is to infer underlying parameters or structures from observable measurements.
 These problems are often notoriously difficult due to their ill-posed nature, often requiring sophisticated mathematical techniques and substantial computational resources to solve effectively.
-In recent years, deep learning approaches have emerged as powerful tools for approximating solutions to inverse problems, offering the potential for significantly faster inference while achieving reasonable accuracy compared to traditional optimization-based methods; see, e.g., the recent reviews~\citep{arridge2019solving,ongie2020deep,ying2022solving} and references therein.
+Traditional optimization-based methods for challenging inverse problems are often highly sensitive to initialization and can converge to undesirable local minimizers when the initial guess is insufficiently accurate~\cite{van2013mitigating, burstedde2009algorithmic, zhou2023neural, melia2025multi}.
+In recent years, deep learning approaches have emerged as powerful tools for approximating solutions to inverse problems, offering the potential for significantly faster inference while achieving reasonable accuracy compared to traditional optimization-based methods; see, e.g., the recent reviews~\cite{arridge2019solving,ongie2020deep,ying2022solving} and references therein.

 However, a critical limitation of deep learning approaches for inverse problems is their considerable data hunger.
-Training effective inverse maps from measurements to underlying parameters based on neural networks typically requires large datasets of input-output pairs~\citep{zhou2023neural,klug2023scaling,adcock2024learning}, which can be prohibitively expensive to collect and use, for instance, when each forward simulation involves solving complex partial differential equations (PDEs).
+Training effective inverse maps from measurements to underlying parameters based on neural networks typically requires large datasets of input-output pairs~\cite{zhou2023neural,klug2023scaling,adcock2024learning}, which can be prohibitively expensive to collect and use, for instance, when each forward simulation involves solving complex partial differential equations (PDEs).
 As prior knowledge about the inferred parameters becomes less constrained, the data requirements become increasingly demanding because more data is necessary to sufficiently cover the parameter space.
 This creates a substantial obstacle for applying deep learning to realistic inverse problems with complex, high-dimensional parameter spaces.

 In this paper, we introduce a novel instance-wise adaptive sampling strategy that substantially reduces the sample complexity required to train neural networks for inverse problems.
 Rather than learning a globally accurate inverse model over the entire parameter space, our method focuses on accurately approximating the inverse map in the vicinity of each test instance.
 Starting from a modestly sized base dataset used to train an initial base model, we iteratively generate additional training samples near the given test instance.
 This targeted data augmentation creates locally enhanced training sets that are particularly relevant to each case, enabling strong reconstruction accuracy without the computational burden of generating massive general-purpose training datasets upfront.